OnyJ/MasterMonster_back/README.md

 ```

 A test client was developped to test some functionnalities from the server like numbers of client connected, server time, etc...

-All commands developped are visible on the client.
+All commands developped are visible on the client by typing `/help` on the input.

+There is some ping on server to maintain connection alive so client doesn't disconnect and reconnect every 30 seconds.